alvaradoglza/estate_document_analyzer/README.md

 - Model sees & extracts in one pass → same `EstateInfo`

 ## License
-Unsure what to write here but common field on readme.md according to
+Unsure what to write here but common field on readme.md according to content on the web.